adrianhelvik/inf2220/README.md

-In createBcs() I first determine the char shift for the letters in the needle, and then determine it for all letters whose value is 0 -- which is the default value in an int-array and is the value of the last letter in the needle.
+In createBcs() I first determine the char shift for the letters in the needle, and then determine it for all letters whose value is 0 &endash; which is the default value in an int-array and is the value of the last letter in the needle.

 Notes on variable names and uses: